Why You Need a Local SEO Report Template

 The local SEO overview essentially shows how much local traffic is coming, from where, and whether it’s increasing or decreasing over time.
 This section provides a quick summary of overall performance before going into the detailed areas of the report.

 Your local SEO rank tracker lets you know whether your local search strategy is effective.
-It’s an integral part of your report because it clearly shows how you’re improving your clients’ local results on the SERP.
+Keyword ranking is an integral part of your report because it clearly shows how you’re improving your clients’ local results on the SERP.

 Setting up backlinks may be a slow-going process, but it’s essential to show progress over time for client retention.
 Luckily, keeping track is easy with the backlink manager tool, which is also summarized in your Backlinks Summary section.